stevechanieee/-3-DockerSwarm_Kubernetes/README.md

 Depending upon the requirement, the choice of orchestrator (i.e., Docker Swarm or Kubernetes) can be made explicitly.
 Alternatively, an Artificial Intelligence (AI) engine can be utilized to make the decision depending upon the need.

+Over the past several years, the leadership for container orchestration has shifted from Docker to Kubernetes.
+In fact, Docker itself adopted Kubernetes and announced native support for Kubernetes at DockerCon Europe in Copenhagen on 17 October 2017.
+However, Docker's architecture enables users to select the desired orchestration engine (Docker Swarm, Kubernetes) at runtime.

+Kubernetes is an open source container orchestration project; moreover, Kubernetes manages clusters (i.e., groups of containers).
+Each cluster has two constituent components: (1) control plane, and (2) worker nodes.
+Containers reside within the various worker nodes (each with its own Linux operating system).
+The control plane maintains the cluster’s state (e.g., which apps are running), whereas worker nodes handle the actual computational workload.
+The Cloud Native Computing Foundation (CNCF) maintains the Kubernetes community, and volunteer administrators and volunteers engage in the maintenance, development, and new releases of Kubernetes.
+As the original developer of Kubernetes, Google is considered the first leading contributor to the Kubernetes project.
+Red Hat (which had worked with Google on Kubernetes prior to launch) is considered to be the second leading contributor to the Kubernetes project.

 For Kubernetes v1.20 and higher, Docker will be deprecated.

 For convenience, the more recent Kubernetes release version documentation maintenance status is provided below in Table 1: